Interested in these opportunities?

 Watch this presentation from a Quantitative Finance Conference, where Dmitri Goloubentsev presents AAD integration strategies.
 You will also see a real-life example of integrating AADC into an open-source library - Quantlib.

 A paper in Parallel Universe Magazine №40 featuring a new approach that turns object-oriented, single-thread, scalar code into AVX2/AVX512 vectorized multi-thread and thread-safe lambda functions with no runtime penalty.

 MatLogica’s applications are far beyond traditional AAD.

 Our product can be used to effectively develop Machine Learning in C++.

-We also know how to do algorithmic differentiation for the Longstaff-Schwartz regression.
+We can also do algorithmic differentiation for the Longstaff-Schwartz regression.